STRAWBERRY: Finding haloes in the gravitational potential: Theory

 \subsection{Potential Energy}

 In physical space, it is common to define the potential through the Poisson equation

-where $\nabla_r$ denotes a derivative with respect to physical coordinates $\vec{r}$ and $\rho_r$ is the physical density.
+where $\nabla_r$ denotes a derivative with respect to physical coordinates $\vec{r}$ and $\rho(\vec{r})$ is the physical density.
 Physical energy is given by

 where $\Lambda$ is the cosmological constant.
 The dark energy term is often omitted, as it is usually sufficiently small at the small distances that are of interest in physical space.
-However, we include it here for consistency with large scales.
+However, since it has an effect on larger scales, it is included for consistency.

-In the comoving, frame we may write
+In the comoving frame, we may write

-where $x$ is the comoving coordinate, $a$ is the scale factor, $\vec{v}$ is the canonical momentum which relates to peculiar velocities as $\vec{v}_{\mathrm{pec}} = \vec{v} / a$, $\rho_{\rm m}$ is the mean matter density of the universe, $H_0$ the Hubble parameter at $a=1$, $\delta$ the relative matter overdensity and $\phi$ is the peculiar potential.
+where $x$ is the comoving coordinate, $a$ is the scale factor, $\vec{v}$ is the canonical momentum which relates to peculiar velocities as $\vec{v}_{\mathrm{pec}} = \vec{v} / a$, $\rho_{\rm m}$ is the mean matter density of the universe, $H_0$ the Hubble parameter at $a=1$, $\delta$ the relative matter overdensity, $\phi$ is the peculiar potential, and the dot marks derivatives with respect to the proper time for a comoving observer.
 Note that conventions on the definition of the peculiar potential may differ by a factor $a$, for example the cosmological simulation code Gadget \citep{springel_2021} outputs $\phi_{\rm gadget} = a \cdot \phi$ in snapshots.
-Importantly the physical potential and the peculiar potential differ by a quadratic term
+Importantly, the physical potential and the peculiar potential differ by a quadratic term

 which accounts for the effect of the mean density.
 We can express the physical energy from the comoving frame: